 - Remove six end plate bolts.
-(See exploded view.) - Use a small hammer to carefully tap on end plate to remove.
-Do not use a screwdriver to pry off. - Check that vanes are moving freely in and out of vane slots.
-Replace vanes if more than 50% of the - vane extends past the vane slot.
-Remove vanes and clean both sides with fine emery cloth.
-Clean end-plate with fine emery cloth - Flush vanes with AH255B solvent and remove all solvent from vanes.
-Flush body, rotor and end plate with AH255B - solvent, then remove all solvent from each part.
-Check body, rotor and end plate for scoring.
-If each - part is clean and shows no signs of scoring, re-install parts.
+(See exploded view.)
+Use a small hammer to carefully tap on end plate to remove.
+Do not use a screwdriver to pry off. - remove.
+Do not use a screwdriver to pry off.
+Check that vanes are moving freely in and out of vane slots.
+Replace vanes if more than 50% of the - vane slots.
+Heplace vanes it more than 50% of the vane extends past the vane slot.
+Remove vanes and clean both sides with line emery - cloth.
+Clean end-plate with fine emery cloth.
+5. Flush varies with AH255B solvent and remove all - solvent from vanes. - Flush body, rotor and end plate with AH2558 solvent then remove all solvent from each part. - solvent, then remove all solvent from each part.
+7. Check body, rotor and end plate for scoring.
+If each part is clean and shows no signs of scoring, re-install parts.
+If scoring appears, send unit to - re-install parts.
 If scoring appears, send unit to factory or replace with new part(s).